falmar/dual-linked-list/README.md

-# Dual Sorted Linked List - WIP
+# Dual Sorted Linked List

+This package provides a sorted linked list implementation, allowing you to insert, search, delete, and display values in a sorted order.
+The values can be either integers or strings.

+## Installation

+## Usage

+## Testing

+## License

+MIT License